 Vitamin C and Zinc

 While all nutrients are important in healing, vitamin C and zinc are superstars for their roles in healing.
 Vitamin C is needed to make a protein called collagen and is needed for repairing tendons, ligaments and healing surgical wounds.
 Citrus fruits are high in vitamin C; however, don't overlook other sources of vitamin C, such as strawberries, kiwi fruit, baked potatoes, broccoli and bell peppers.
-Zinc is a mineral found mostly in animal foods — meat, fish, poultry and dairy foods — but it is also present in whole-grain breads and cereals, dried beans and peas (legumes) and nuts.
+Zinc is a mineral found mostly in animal foods — meat, fish, poultry and dairy foods — but it also is present in whole-grain breads and cereals, dried beans and peas (legumes) and nuts and seeds.
 It is better to get zinc from foods than supplements, especially because high-dose zinc supplements can cause nausea and vomiting.

 Vitamin D and Calcium

 Calcium and vitamin D are nutrients associated with healthy bones.
 So, if you have a stress fracture, make sure to get plenty of these two nutrients to strengthen your bones.
 Milk and fortified soy milk are good choices.
 Yogurt, also a good source of calcium, is not always fortified with vitamin D so check the nutrition label of your favorite yogurt to make sure you are getting vitamin D.